uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 3.9.1 =
+* Fix for global $wp_roles unavailable in some multisite contexts leading to a fatal error.

 = 3.9.0 =
 * Tested up to WordPress 6.6.